zalando-incubator/hexo-theme-doc/README.md

 ## <a name="contributing"></a> Contributing

-There are many ways to contribute hexo-theme-doc:
+There are many ways to contribute to hexo-theme-doc:

 * give a github star to the project
 * create github issues and help us to find bugs and/or request features.